davidsprice/Quadcopter/README.md

 2. Create and activate a new environment.

-'''
-conda create -n quadcop python=3.6 matplotlib numpy pandas keras-gpu source activate quadcop
+'conda create -n quadcop python=3.6 matplotlib numpy pandas keras-gpu source activate quadcop'
-'''

 3. Create an IPython kernel for the quadcop environment.

-'''
-python -m ipykernel install --user --name quadcop --display-name "quadcop"
+'python -m ipykernel install --user --name quadcop --display-name "quadcop"'
-'''

 4. Open the notebook.

-'''
-jupyter notebook Quadcopter_Project.ipynb
+'jupyter notebook Quadcopter_Project.ipynb'
-'''

 5. Before running code, change the kernel to match the quadcop environment by using the drop-down menu (Kernel > Change kernel > quadcop).
 Then, follow the instructions in the notebook.